Operation Sharp Guard

-Operation Sharp Guard was a multi-year joint naval blockade in the Adriatic Sea by NATO and the Western European Union on shipments to the former Yugoslavia.
+Operation Sharp Guard was a joint naval blockade in the Adriatic Sea by NATO and the Western European Union on shipments to the former Yugoslavia in the mid 1990's.
 Warships and maritime patrol aircraft from 14 countries were involved in searching for and stopping blockade runners.
 The operation began on 15 June 1993.
 It was suspended on 19 June 1996, and was terminated on 2 October 1996.

 Background

 The operation replaced naval blockades Operation Maritime Guard (of NATO; begun by the U.S. in November 1992) and Sharp Fence (of the WEU).
 It put them under a single chain of command and control (the "Adriatic Military Committee", over which the NATO and WEU Councils exerted joint control), to address what their respective Councils viewed as wasteful duplication of effort.
 Some maintain that despite the nominal official joint command and control of the operation, in reality it was NATO staff that ran the operation.